 Save changes and disconnect your secondary router

-STEP 3: Connect both routers
+Step 3: Connect both routers

-3.1 So take your ethernet cable and connect any one LAN port of the primary router to the LAN port of the secondary router.
-Make sure you are connecting it to the LAN port of secondary router and not WAN port
+In the last step, we will connect both routers with an ethernet cable.
+So take your ethernet cable and connect any one LAN port of the primary router to the LAN port of the secondary router.
+Make sure you are connecting it to the LAN port of the secondary router and not WAN port.

-For this we have to make sure both routers have same SSID and password, this will make them a part of one network.
+Now, we are sharing the internet from the primary router to the secondary router using the ethernet cable.
+And now that our secondary router has the internet, next we will have to make sure that it’s able to share it.
+For this we have to make sure both routers have the same SSID and password, this will make them a part of one network.
 And the device jumping back and forth between them will join the one with the better signal.

 But this will also create conflict between our primary and secondary router.
 So to avoid that, we will disable DHCP on the secondary router.
 Also, change its IP address and make sure it is set to routers mode and not as a gateway.
 And that’s it.